 • Dextroamphetamine (Adderall, Dexedrine)

-If you are concerned that your loved one may have developed a dependence or addiction to prescription medication please contact our Treatment Advisors for a free assessment.
+If you are concerned that you or a loved one may have developed a dependence or addiction to painkiller medication or prescription drugs please contact our Treatment Advisors for a free assessment.

 Doctor Ike Nnene on the phone with a client discussing the next steps of a home detox